markpmlim/SimpleVideoPlayer/Readme.md

 <br />

-This project includes the entire source code of Yang's demo as well as a demo that runs on Apple's Metal.
-Before looking at the source code of the Metal version, it is advisable to read the write-up posted at the reference 1 weblink because the structure and logic of the Metal and macOS versions follows the original sample code.
+This project includes the entire source code of Yang's demo as well as demos that runs on Apple's Metal and macOS' OpenGL implementation.
+Before looking at the source codes of the Metal and OpenGL versions, it is advisable to read the write-up posted at the reference 1 weblink because the structure and logic of the Metal and macOS OpenGL versions follows the original sample code.

 In the Metal version, we have added a custom NSView class backed by an instance of CAMetalLayer.
 The source code for the rendering class, *MetalRenderer* had to be re-written to setup the various objects required to support rendering to a Metal texture (MTLTexture).
 The method *updateTextures* of the original renderer class has to be modified to extract 2 separate MTLTextures (*lumaTexture* and *chormaTexture*) which will be passed to a simple kernel function.
 The compute shader will convert the yuv colours of each video frame to rgb and output to an MTLTexture *outputTexture*.
-A simple vertex-fragment pair of functions will render the video frame .
+A simple vertex-fragment pair of functions will render the video frame.

 Porting the Metal version to iOS should not be difficult.

 <br />